 Along with creating a fun work environment, it's also your responsibility to ensure it's a safe place to work.
 Make sure health and safety is properly followed.
 Encourage employees to invest in slip-resistant footwear for work to help reduce in slips, trips and falls.

-Old School Low Rider II: is popular with fast food staff.
+Old School Low Rider IV: is popular with fast food staff.

 Slip-resistant work shoes for managers